mlcommons/algorithmic-efficiency/docker/README.md

 ### Setting up a Linux VM
 If you'd like to use a Linux VM, you will have to install the correct GPU drivers and the NVIDIA Docker toolkit.
-I recommmend to use the Deep Learning VM image from Google Click to Deploy.
+We recommmend to use the Deep Learning VM image from Google Click to Deploy.
 Further instructions are based on that.

 #### Installing GPU Drivers
 You can use the `scripts/cloud-startup.sh` as a startup script for the VM.
 This will automate the installation of the